landone/SocConn/README.md

 # SocConn
-Classes that allow easy use of IPV4 TCP Windows sockets as servers and clients.
+Classes that allow easy use of IPV4 TCP/UDP Windows sockets as servers and clients.